neighlyd/node-task-api/README.md

 This will launch the task app at `localhost:3000/`

 ---------
-If you wish to deploy the app remotely to heroku, I recommend viewing their (Getting Started on Heroku with Node.js tutorial)[https://devcenter.heroku.com/articles/getting-started-with-nodejs].
+If you wish to deploy the app remotely to heroku, I recommend viewing their [Getting Started on Heroku with Node.js tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 ## Testing